vvorobjov/nrp-core/README.md

 	 - EngineServer: Server running in a separate process to facilitate communication between Engine and CLE
 	 - EngineDeviceController: Server side device controller.
 Handles the sending and receiving of devices.
 Each device requires a controller
 	 - NRPClient: CLE-side client that communicates with a single EngineServer
 	 - DeviceConversionMechanism: Mechanism to convert a device to/from a communication data type.
-Currently, it converts devices to/from a JSON structure which can then be exchanged between the EngineServer and NRPClient
+Currently, it converts devices to/from a JSON structure which can then be exchanged between the EngineServer and NRPClient [TODO: deprecated]
  - Device: Data Type used for communication between Engine and CLE.
 Can be anything, from single integer value, over string, to a mixture of differently-typed arrays
 	 - DeviceIdentifier: Unique Identifier for device data.
 	Contains 3 strings: